getsentry/sentry-docs/src/wizard/python/pymongo.md

 pip install --upgrade 'sentry-sdk[pymongo]'
 ```

-2. To configure the SDK, initialize it before creating any PyMongo's MongoClient instances:
+2. To configure the SDK, initialize it before creating any of PyMongo's MongoClient instances:

 ```python
 import sentry_sdk